GLASS

 Main Exhibition Hall

-Opening Reception Friday, 08/01 6-8pm
+Opening Reception Friday, 08/08 6-8pm

 Middletown Arts Center presents their annual Photography and Digital Art Competition.
+Entry details coming soon.

 All Professional and Amateur Photographers and Digital Artists ages 16 years or older are eligible to submit digital photographs, film photographs or other digital works of art on our website.